Texas executes convicted killer despite plea by victim's family

 Patel told a rally last week in support of the clemency bid that Young’s execution would not “take us toward any positive outcome.”

-Reporting by Jon Herskovitz; Editing by Bernadette Baum and Rosalba O'Brien
+Reporting by Jon Herskovitz; Editing by Rosalba O'Brien and Lisa Shumaker